SslStream::BeginAuthenticateAsServer Method (X509Certificate^, AsyncCallback^, Object^)

 A user-defined object that contains information about the operation.
 This object is passed to the asyncCallback delegate when the operation completes.

-serverCertificate is nullptr.
+serverCertificate is null.

 The authentication failed and left this object in an unusable state.